kanthamjib/PSD-EEGRepNet/README.md

 ## Experimental Results

-PSD-EEGRepNet was evaluated on the PhysioNet Motor Imagery dataset comprising EEG data from 10 subjects.
+PSD-EEGRepNet was evaluated on the `PhysioNet Motor Imagery dataset` comprising EEG data from 10 subjects (For more information, please feel free to study: https://physionet.org/content/eegmmidb/1.0.0/).
 Using a 5-fold stratified cross-validation scheme and two different data overlap conditions (80% and 90%), the model demonstrated:

 **Accuracy**: